apache/activemq-artemis/docs/user-manual/en/management.md

 {"request":{"mbean":"org.apache.activemq.artemis:broker=\"0.0.0.0\"","attribute":"Version","type":"read"},"value":"2.0.0-SNAPSHOT","timestamp":1487017918,"status":200}
 ```

-### JMX and the Console
+### JMX and the Web Console

-The console that ships with Artemis uses Jolokia under the covers which in turn
+The web console that ships with Artemis uses Jolokia under the covers which in
-uses JMX.
+turn uses JMX.
 This will use the authentication configuration in the
 `management.xml` file as described in the previous section.
 This means that
-when mBeans are accessed via the console the credentials used to log into the
+when MBeans are accessed via the console the credentials used to log into the
 console and the roles associated with them.
 By default access to the console is
-only allow via users with the amq role.
+only allow via users with the `amq` role.
 This is configured in the
 `artemis.profile` via the system property `-Dhawtio.role=amq`.
 You can
 configure multiple roles by changing this to `-Dhawtio.roles=amq,view,update`.